Shimogawa/CMLMusicPlayer/README.md

 # CMLMusicPlayer

 This is just a small music player for cmd under .NET framework 4.5+.
-If you are a `Linux` or `Mac OS` user, install `mono`.

 This application is based on the library [NAudio](https://github.com/naudio/NAudio).

 ## 1 How to use

+Easiest way: double click.

 Use `.\CMLMusicPlayer -h` for help.